Laura Tobin: Career

-On graduation in 2003, she joined the Met Office.
+After graduation in 2003, she joined the Met Office.
 On completing her training, she was assigned in October 2004 to the Cardiff Weather Centre, where she gained experience of broadcasting on BBC Radio Wales.
-In 2005, Tobin moved to RAF Brize Norton, providing aeronautical meteorology reports and briefings to Royal Air Force transport crews and to the media of BFBS, the British Forces Broadcasting Service.
+In 2005, Tobin moved to RAF Brize Norton, providing aeronautical meteorology reports and briefings to Royal Air Force transport crews and to the British Forces Broadcasting Service (BFBS).

-Tobin joined the team of BBC Weather Centre forecasters at the end of 2007, eventually regularly appearing on the BBC News channel, BBC World News, BBC Radio 5 Live, and the on-demand interactive services of BBC Red Button found on digital terrestrial and digital satellite TV.
+Tobin joined the team of BBC Weather Centre forecasters at the end of 2007, eventually regularly appearing on the BBC News channel, BBC World News, BBC Radio 5 Live and the on-demand interactive services of BBC Red Button found on digital terrestrial and digital satellite TV.
 She also regularly presented the weather for the BBC News at One on the BBC.

-On 3 September 2012 she joined the newly relaunched breakfast programme Daybreak as the weather presenter.
-On 18 July 2013, Tobin appeared on BBC Radio 1's Innuendo Bingo.
+On 3 September 2012, she joined the newly relaunched breakfast programme Daybreak as the weather presenter.
+On 18 July 2013, she appeared on BBC Radio 1's Innuendo Bingo.
 In April 2014, Daybreak was replaced by Good Morning Britain.
-Tobin continues to front the weather updates on the programme.
 Her first show was on 28 April 2014.
-In November 2015, Tobin was a contestant on a celebrity episode of The Chase.
-In 2016, she took part in celebrity driving show Drive, hosted by Vernon Kay.
+She continues to front the weather updates on the programme.
+In November 2015, she was a contestant on a celebrity episode of The Chase.
+In 2016, she took part in the celebrity driving show Drive, hosted by Vernon Kay.

 In February 2017, Tobin broke the Guinness World Record for filling and folding 11 pancakes in 60 seconds.

-In 2018, Tobin joined 26 other celebrities and performed an original Christmas song called Rock With Rudolph, written and produced by Grahame and Jack Corbyn.
-The song was recorded in aid of Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018 under the artist name The Celebs.
-The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
-During an interview with Aled Jones and Russell Watson about their new album, Aled jested "No one listens to the weather," Tobin responded by singing a line from the song followed by "Stick that, Aled!"
-The song peaked at number two on the iTunes pop chart.

-In 2020, amid the COVID-19 crisis Tobin rejoined The Celebs and sang the opening lyrics on the charity Christmas song called Merry Christmas Everyone, which was released digitally on 11 December 2020 through independent label Saga Entertainment.
-She performed alongside 31 other celebrities on the song - including: Sam Bailey, Anna Nightingale, Richard Arnold and Frank Bruno to raise money for Alzheimer’s Society and Action for Children charities.
-The music video debuted exclusively on Good Morning Britain the day before release.
-The song peaked at number two on the iTunes pop chart.
+In 2018, Tobin joined 26 other celebrities and performed an original Christmas song called "Rock With Rudolph", written and produced by Grahame and Jack Corbyn.
+The song was recorded in aid of Great Ormond Street Hospital and was released digitally by the independent record label Saga Entertainment on 30 November 2018 under the artist name the Celebs.
+In 2020, during the COVID-19 crisis, Tobin rejoined the Celebs and sang the opening lyrics on the charity Christmas song called "Merry Christmas Everyone", which was released digitally on 11 December 2020 by Saga Entertainment.
+She performed with 31 other celebrities on the song to raise money for the Alzheimer's Society and Action for Children charities.

-On 28 January 2021, Tobin reported for ITV’s Tonight programme.
+On 28 January 2021, Tobin reported for ITV's Tonight programme.